MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/other/coming-soon-to-microsoft-365-admin-center.md

 ## New Terminology

-**Cloud update:** Introducing the next generation of servicing profile, enhanced with advanced capabilities and an improved user experience.
+- **Cloud update:** With the introducing of managing Microsoft 365 Apps updates from the cloud, we will rename **servicing profiles** to **Cloud Update**.
-**Profile:** Every update management configuration for each cadence is referred to as a Profile.
+- **Profile:** Every update management configuration for each cadence is referred to as a profile.
 Tenants can currently use a Monthly profile.
 Soon, they'll also have the options to use a Current profile and/or a Semi-Annual profile.
 These profiles enable tenants to manage Microsoft 365 Apps updates on their devices as applicable to their specific tenant.

 > [!NOTE]
 > The schedule and availability of Current profile and Semi-Annual profile are not determined as of yet.

 ## Changes in user experience

-Here's what you should expect:
+Here is what you should expect:

+- The entry **Servicing** in the left-hand navigation gets renamed to **Cloud Update**.
-- New Updates Overview page in the Servicing section which provides a comprehensive snapshot of the update progress
+- A new **Overview** page gets added to the **Cloud Update** section.
+It provides a comprehensive snapshot of the update progress across profiles.
+- In the **Monthly Enterprise** navigation point, the following changes will be introduced:
+  - The **Devices** tab is removed.
+To view a list of devices with e.g, the assigned rollout wave, navigate to **Overview** and click on **View All Devices**.
+  - The **Issues** tab is removed.
+Issues and devices with failed updates will now be listed on the **Overview** page.
-- The settings for **Exclude Groups** and **Exclusion Windows** are now located in a new entry **Settings** under the **Servicing** node.
+  - On the **Settings** tab, the entires for **Exclude Groups** and **Exclusion Windows** are now located in a new entry **Tenant Settings** on the **Overview** page.
-- The Devices tab in cloud update is no longer be available.
-Instead, device details are accessible through View All Devices from the Updates Overview and Profile Overview pages.
-- The Device Selection Criteria from the Settings tab are removed.
+  - The **Device Selection Criteria** from the Settings tab are removed.
-- Inventory will get additional columns:
+- Inventory will get an additional column:
-  - Cloud update status: representing if this device is currently updated by profiles
+  - **Cloud Update Status**: Shows status of a given device in regards to Cloud Updates.
+E.g., if the device is currently onboarding to a profile or is already managed by a profile.
-  - Is Excluded: Representing if this device belongs to an Azure AD group which is excluded using the 'Exclude Group' setting

 ## Changes in features